Sammi02/github_pages_template/about.md

 I am currently pursuing a degree in Statistics with an emphasis in Data Science and will graduate in April 2026.
 My studies have given me a strong foundation in statistical methods, data analysis, and programming, as well as hands-on experience with tools such as Python, SQL, R, and Power BI.

-I became interested in data science because I enjoy uncovering patterns in data and using them to solve real-world problems.
+I became interested in data science because I enjoy uncovering patterns in data and using them to create a story.
 Some of my projects have included analyzing survey data to understand Net Promoter Score (NPS) trends, building interactive dashboards to track business and marketing performance, and working with large datasets to clean, transform, and visualize insights.

 My career goal is to become a data analyst or data scientist, where I can apply my skills in statistics and data science to support data-driven decision-making and create clear, actionable insights for organizations.

 ## Education

 - **Statistics: Data Science** - Brigham Young University, April 2026
-- **Relevant Coursework**: Statistics, Data Analysis, Programming, Python, C++, Probability & Inference.
+- **Relevant Coursework**: Statistics, Data Analysis, Programming, Python, C++, R, Excel, Data Visualization, SQL, Probability & Inference.

+## Experience

+### **BYU Broadcasting — Data Scientist**
+- Wrote complex SQL queries in **AWS Athena** to analyze TV and marketing performance data.
+- Built **Domo dashboards** to visualize trends and support data-driven decisions across teams.
+- Gained hands-on experience with **cloud-based tools** including AWS, Athena, and Domo.

+---

+### **Devos Outdoor — Data Engineer**
+- Automated **ETL pipelines** across 5+ platforms (Reviews.io, HubSpot, QuickBooks, Luminous, etc.) by developing **Python scripts** for API integrations and centralizing data in **MySQL**.
+- Partnered with the **CFO and executive leadership** to define KPIs and build **Power BI dashboards** for insights.
+- Developed and deployed **interactive, real-time Power BI dashboards** to guide strategy.

+---

+### **Missionary Training Center — Research Data Analyst**
+- Analyzed student survey data in **R**, running regressions, t-tests, and exploratory data analysis to identify **NPS trends and predictors**.
+- Presented findings to **non-technical stakeholders**, influencing program improvements.
+- Conducted and coded **20+ student interviews** to assess survey comprehension and highlight improvement areas.

 ## Skills & Interests

 ### Technical Skills
-- **Programming**: Python, SQL, C++, R
+- **Programming**: Python, SQL, C++, R, Excel, Tableau, Power BI
 - **Data Analysis**: Pandas, NumPy
 - **Visualization**: Matplotlib, Seaborn, Tableau, Power BI, GGplot
 - **Machine Learning**: Scikit-learn